-Effective from Session: 2024-25

-Course Code B040101T/ BS166 Title of the Course Microbiology & Plant Pathology L Т Р С

-Year 1 Semester 1 3 1 0 4

-Pre-Requisite 10+2 Biology Co-requisite

-Course Objectives mycology, pla er a comprehensive grasp of fundamental concepts in micro ses, with a focus on exploring methods for disease control a us fields.
+Effective from Session: 2024 Effective from Session: 2024-25 Course Code B040101T/ BS166 Title of the Course Microbiology & Plant Pathology L Т Р C Year 1 Semester 1 3 1 0 4 Pre-Requisite 10+2 Biology Co-requisite Course Objectives mycology, pla the objective of this course is to foster a comprehensive grasp of fundamental concepts in microbiology, phycology, ycology, plant pathology, and diseases, with a focus on exploring methods for disease control and the practical plications of microbiology in various fields.

-Course Outcomes CO1 Students will be able to gain knowledge about ancient Indian botany and various microscopy techniques and other equipment used in microbiology field.
-CO2 Students will be able to develop comprehensive understanding of the diverse world of microorganisms (bacteria and viruses), their structures, behaviors, and the economic significance.
+Course Outcomes CO1 Students will be able to gain knowledge about ancient Indian botany and various microscopy techniques and other equipment used in the microbiology field.
+CO2 Students will be able to develop a comprehensive understanding of the diverse world of microorganisms (bacteria and viruses), their structures, behaviors, and the economic significance.
 CO3 Students will be able to explain classification and diversity of Algae and Fungi and their economic importance.
 CO4 Students will be able to gain knowledge about mushroom cultivation, lichenology, mycorrhiza, and uses of microbes in various fields.
 CO5 Students will be able to learn about plant-pathogen interaction, diseases from their initiation and progression to the various defense mechanisms employed by plants and the methods used for disease control.